Although we take the utmost care of every single byte published with every update, we are still human, and you may run into issues.

 1: WordPress error protection

-First, WordPress v5.2 and later has PHP error protection; it allows you to enter a recovery mode.
+WordPress v5.2 and later has PHP error protection; it allows your site to enter a recovery mode.
 This mode can help you deactivate plugins that don’t behave well.

 - To access this mode, you must be logged in as an administrator.
 You should see a message on your screen.